-Audouin’s Gull (Larus audouinii) breeding pairs are increasing year after year in Delta del Llobregat marshy area, just 5 quilometers South of Barcelona.
-In 2011, 380 pairs were breeding in an artificial island in this important wetland.
-This number is very important yet it is numbering more than total population in France, Turkey, Croatia, Portugal or Cyprus (2008 World Audouin’s Gull Population Census) .
+Audouin’s Gull (Larus audouinii) nesting colony is increasing year after year in Llobregat Delta, a small marshy area only 5 quilometers South of Barcelona.
+In 2011, 380 pairs were breeding in an artificial island in this wetland.
+The figure is very important since it is numbering more than whole population in countries such as France, Turkey, Croatia, Portugal or Cyprus (2008 World Audouin’s Gull Population Census).

-First breeding record in Delta del Llobregat is dated in 2009 when four pairs breed inside the Natural Reserve but got few success.
-In 2010 the colony was located in the current placement and 140 pairs breeded there.
+First breeding record in Llobregat Delta is dated in 2009, when four pairs nested inside one of the Natural Reserve.
+In 2010 the colony moved to the current placement and 140 pairs breeded there.
 In 2011 their number have increased until 380 pairs with a rate of survival since over 300 young Audouin’s flew from the colony.

-This is already a large Audouin’s Gull colony in the world (Larus audouinii).
-Ebro Delta (15.000 pairs in 2008) is the largest Audouin’s Gull colony in the world; 3.823 pairs nested in Torrevieja (Alacant, Spain), where up to 3.823 were counted in 2008.
+This is already one of the largest Audouin’s Gull colonies in the world.
+Ebro Delta (15.000 pairs in 2008) keeps being, by far, the largest one.
+Second largest colony is located in Torrevieja (Alacant, Spain), where up to 3.823 were counted in 2008.
 The colony at Llobregat Delta had surpassed one of the most traditional nesting places for the species, the one located at Illes Columbretes (120 pairs in 2010).

 At the end of the XX century the French Goverment started a program to save the last Brown Bear population in the Pyrenees.
 It is almost 15 years since the first brown bear coming from Slovenia was liberated in the Pyrenees, joining the tiny population (2-5 individuals) these mountains had at this time.
 There was controversial in French and Catalan media and also some local people were opposite to brown bears.